-As Ireland's top research university and as the only Irish University to be named "Irish University of the Year "on two occasions, UCC has much to offer.
-With over 17,000 undergraduates including the 2,400 international students currently studying at UCC, the university has a very rich multicultural environment.
-The University College Cork requires students from foreign colleges and universities to have a cumulative GPA of 3.0.
-The University College Cork makes the final determination to accept each student from CSB/SJU.
+As Ireland's top research university and as the only University in Ireland to be named "Irish University of the Year " four times, UCC has much to offer.
+With over 20,000 students including the 3,300 international students currently studying at UCC, the University has a very rich multicultural environment.
+The University College Cork requires students from foreign colleges and universities to have a cumulative GPA of 3.0 and makes the final decision to accept each student from CSB+SJU.
 Students are directly enrolled at UCC for the semester.

 Many students find that the academic structure at UCC is much more independent.
-Instructors will lecture and assign readings just as they do at CSB/SJU but it is up to the individual student how much time and work they put into the class and when they complete the work.
-Most of the studying is done outside of the classroom so students need to be self-motivated.
-Evaluation is most often based on a final exam at the end of the semester or the year: it is not based on class participation, attendance, quizzes and tests throughout the semester.
+Instructors will lecture and assign readings just as they do at CSB+SJU but it is up to the individual student how much time and work they put into the class and when they complete the work.
+Most of the studying is done outside the classroom so students need to be self-motivated.
+Evaluation is most often based on a final exam at the end of the semester or year: it is not based on class participation, attendance, quizzes and tests throughout the semester.

 For more details on current courses, please visit the Book of Module website at UCC and remember to Select Semester 2 for Spring Semester.

 There are nearly 60 clubs and just under 100 societies for students in UCC.
 Many of our students participate in one club or society while studying at UCC.
 You can choose from things like Rugby or Ultimate Frisbee to Kayaking and Mountaineering as well.
 Other students join academic societies like Photography, Orchestra, or Chorus.
 To view the options, please visit the UCC website.

 There is a 3 day, 2 night overnight excursion to the Ring of Kerry that is part of the study abroad program fee.
 Other program excursions are organized through the Iona Society or the International Office for an additional fee.